petersen65/PL0/README.md

 | factor             | identifier \| ["+" \| "-"] number \| "(" expression ")" ;
 |                    |

-A context free grammar is formally defined as G = (S,N,T,P):
+In computer science theory, a context free grammar is formally defined as G = (S,N,T,P):
 * S is the start symbol
 * N is a set of non-terminal symbols
 * T is a set of terminal symbols or words